ulissigroup/F22-06-325/_sources/notes/review_optimization.md

     * Evaluate the function at a bunch of points and find the minimum one
     * Using a non-linear solver to find where the gradient is zero
     * Using a local optimizer from scipy
+* Demonstrate but not discuss in detail global
 * Show that finding minima and maxima are the same problem

 After covering these ideas, we will practice on a problem that we can also solve with ODE events!